How to Become a Paralegal

-Paralegals may specialize in different ways.
-For instance, they may focus on a certain type of law or perform a specific task at a large law firm.
+Legal assistant careers can follow different paths depending on the type of firm you work for and whether you choose to specialize in a particular area.
+For instance, you may focus on a certain type of law or perform a specific task at a large law firm.
 The following are two examples of common specializations:

 - Corporate paralegals work with lawyers to assist business clients.
 They may help prepare contracts, agreements and annual financial reports as well as research applicable business laws.

 - Litigation paralegals are employed by lawyers who appear in court.
 They may organize evidence, maintain documents and ensure an attorney has everything needed in the courtroom.

 Other common legal fields include administrative law, contract administration, bankruptcy, estates and trust administration, personal injury, intellectual property, workers' compensation, tax law, alternative dispute resolution or another unique segment of the law profession.